 PEGI – 3

 The official 3D platformer in the series since Super Mario Sunshine on the GameCube, Super Mario Galaxy presented players with the most innovative Mario game since the days of the Nintendo 64, and has since become a cult classic, and is considered a must-have game for anyone who owns a Wii.
-It is indeed a very unique game and makes for one of the better titles on the Wii overall, even at the time of its release, I did have one or two issues with it, which prevented me being able to personally consider it to be one of the best Mario games of all time.
+It is indeed a very unique game and makes for one of the better titles on the Wii overall, even at the time of its release, I did have one or two issues with it, which prevented me from being able to personally consider it to be one of the best Mario games of all time.

 Graphics – 9/10

 The conceptual design of Super Mario Galaxy is also unlike any other Mario game to have ever been developed prior, introducing players to a world made up of standalone galaxies and traversable planets.
 There is also a wide variety of new characters and settings, which have since become staples of the series, appearing in the likes of Mario Karts 7 and 8.
-On top of that, there is also extremely effective use of lighting and textural detail; indeed, its factors like that, which makes the final cutscene one of the most breathtaking I’ve ever seen in any video game in general.
+On top of that, there is also extremely effective use of lighting and textural detail; indeed, its factors like that, which make the final cutscene one of the most breathtaking I’ve ever seen in any video game in general.